 - Drafting letters and pleadings.

 - Introduction to Civil Court Practice.

 - Detailed study of the Criminal Court Practice:

 - Pre-Trial procedures;

 - Bail Applications;

 - o The Plea;

-- Jurisdiction of Court;
+- o Jurisdiction of Court;

 - o Recusal of Judicial Officer.

-Assessment Strategies: Continuous assessment (minimum two tests and two assignments) (50%) Examination: (50%) 1x 3 hour paper
+Assessment Strategies: Continuous assessment (minimum two tests and two assignments) (50%).
+The module will be examined with a 1x3 hour paper at the end of the second semester.
+The examination will contribute 50% to the final ma

-J. BACHELOR OF LAWS (LL B) (HONOURS) - PART TIME
+J. BACHELOR OF LAWS (LL B) (HONOURS)(16BLAW)- FULL TIME PHASED OUT (EXCEPT STUDENTS REPEATING MODULES AS PART OF THE PHASING OUT PERIOD AND WILL ONLY BE ALLOWED TO DO IT ON PART-TIME)